stanislawbartkowski/CP4D/README.md

 # IBM CP4D

-This project contains information and experience related to IBM Cloud Pak for Data (CP4D).
+This project contains information and experience related to IBM Cloud Pak for Data (CP4D) and RedHat OpenShift.
 All infomations are collected in Wiki pages.

 https://github.com/stanislawbartkowski/CP4D/wiki